Best Down Jackets for Outdoor Adventures

 Weight: 19.9 oz. ⸱ Fill: 6.1 oz./700-fill

-While the Rab Cubit (click here for women’s version) is the heaviest option on this list, it’s also one of the warmest and a shoo-in if comfort’s high on the list of your priorities.
+The Rab Cubit (click here for women’s version) is the heaviest down jacket we tested, but it’s also one of the warmest and a shoo-in if comfort’s high on your list of priorities.

 The Cubit is filled with 6.1 oz. of 700-fill recycled plumage.
 While this is middle of the road in terms of fill weight and power, it felt warmer in the field than most other jackets with similar fills.